Magnetic 3D bioprinting: Using magnetic nanoparticles

-Diamagnetophoresis
+Using diamagnetism

 Cells can be assembled without using magnetic nanoparticles by employing diamagnetism.
-Some materials are strongly attracted, or susceptible, to magnets than others.
-Materials with higher magnetic susceptibility will experience stronger attraction to a magnet and move towards it.
-The weakly attracted material with lower susceptibility is displaced to lower magnetic field regions that lie away from the magnet.
-By designing magnetic fields and carefully arranged magnets, it is possible to use the differences in the magnetic susceptibilities of two materials to concentrate only one within a volume.
+Some materials are more strongly attracted, or susceptible, to magnets than others.
+Materials with greater magnetic susceptibility will experience stronger attraction to a magnet and move towards it.
+The more weakly attracted material with lower susceptibility is displaced to lower magnetic field regions that lie away from the magnet.
+By designing magnetic fields through careful arrangement of magnets, it is possible to use the differences in the magnetic susceptibilities of two materials to concentrate only one within a volume.

-An example is to be found in the work where a bioink was formulated by suspending human breast cancer cells in a cell culture medium that contained the paramagnetic salt, diethylenetriaminepentaacetic acid gadolinium (III) dihydrogen salt hydrate (Gd-DTPA).
+An example of usage of this technique is when bio-ink was formulated by suspending human breast cancer cells in a cell culture medium that contained the paramagnetic salt, diethylenetriaminepentaacetic acid gadolinium (III) dihydrogen salt hydrate (Gd-DTPA).
 Like most cells, these breast cancer cells are much more weakly attracted by magnets than Gd-DTPA, which is an FDA-approved MRI contrast agent for use in humans.
 Therefore, when a magnetic field was applied, the salt hydrate moved towards the magnets, displacing the cells to a predetermined area of minimum magnetic field strength, which seeded the formation of a 3D cell cluster.

-Application
+Applications

-Magnetic 3D bioprinting can be used to screen for cardiovascular toxicity, which accounts for 30% of drug withdrawals.
+Magnetic 3D bioprinting can be used to screen for cardiovascular toxicity, which accounts for 30% of cardiac drug withdrawals.
 Vascular smooth muscle cells are magnetically printed into 3D rings to mimic blood vessels that can contract and dilate.
-This system could potentially replace experiments using ex vivo tissue, which are costly and yield few data per experiment.
+This system could potentially replace experiments using ex vivo tissue, which are costly and yield little data per experiment.
 Furthermore, magnetic 3D bioprinting can use human cells to approximate a human in vivo response better than with an animal model.
 This has been demonstrated by the bioassay which combines the benefits of 3D bioprinting in building tissue-like structures for study with the speed of magnetic printing.

-Users

-The target users for magnetic 3D bioprinting are in the pharmaceutical and CRO industries, where this system can be integrated early in the drug discovery process as a compound screen for toxicity and efficacy.
-In the future, magnetic 3D bioprinting could be applied to the field of regenerative medicine and organogenesis.